-We ran all the five models on the test set, and the results showed that MobileNetV2 performed better on 20-epochs-models on the test set.
+Our experimental findings showed that all MobileNetV2 model performances on the test set correlated with results from the validation set.
+For example, if a model did well on the positive class in validation, it also performed well on the positive class in the test.
+We ran all five models on the test set, and the results showed that MobileNetV2 performed better on 20-epochs-models on the test set.
 We reported the average of the five models in Table 8.

-Comparing AdeNet with similar simple DL architectures like LeNet5 revealed that an overly simple network was not optimal, but a carefully engineered simple architecture that balanced between simple and complex designs, like ResNet-101 and VGG19, worked.
-The confusion matrices in tables 5, 6, 4, 3 and 2 reveal that AdeNet was significantly better at classifying both classes of the dataset.
-This was confirmed by high f1 scores in table 8.
+Comparing AdeNet with similar simple DL architectures like LeNet5 revealed that an overly simple network was not optimal, but a carefully engineered simple architecture that balanced simple and complex designs, like ResNet-101 and VGG19, worked.
+The confusion matrices in tables 2, 3, 4, 5, and 6 reveal that AdeNet was significantly better at classifying both classes of the dataset.
+This was confirmed by high F1 scores in Table 8.
 F1 score is a better performance metric for evaluating models developed for imbalanced datasets.
-Consider, for instance, random forest with high roc auc score, but poor f1 score (see table 2).
+Consider, for instance, random forest with high ROC score, but poor F1 score (see Table 2).